 9. Guidelines for Implementing DfMA and Lean Construction Principles in Building Projects Project Lead: Dr Ivana Kuzmanovska | Monash University Problem / thesis This 6-month research project aimed to understand: the current state of Lean and Design for Manufacture and Assembly (DFMA) knowledge within construction; their degree of implementation in both the local construction industry and abroad; and the implementation challenges that need to be addressed if we are to see broader uptake.
-To address these points, the project team conducted a literature review, a case study of a local construction project, and a survey of leading local and international companies who have adopted DfMA and/or Lean practices.
+Outcome To address these points, the project team conducted a literature review, a case study of a local construction project, and a survey of leading local and international companies who have adopted DfMA and/or Lean practices.
 The findings were synthesised into a self-assessment tool and implementation roadmap concept aimed at individual companies hoping to adopt Lean and DfMA practices.
-List of partners:
+Project Outcomes: https://building4pointzero.org/projects/implementing-dfma-and-lean-in-construction-best-practice-guidelines-through-a-study-of-building-services-and-structure/ List of partners: